slub/ocrd_kitodo/README.md

 #### Sample Data

-After starting Kitodo, a sample workflow is already configured with its script tasks the OCR processing from the process directory and the Export directory can be triggered.
+After starting Kitodo, a sample workflow with script tasks for OCR processing from the process directory and the Export directory is already configured.

 You can find the sample workflow under `Projects` -> `Workflows` -> `OCR_Workflow`.